holonsoft/MailBookKeeper/README.md

 Extra notes:
 A small project to get familar with LUA (with a smell of WoW)

 Original addon was "Mail Outbox" from DieenDieen (licensed as PUBLIC DOMAIN), but after 6 years of no-development it was time to create something new on top.
-And remove LUA errors and ...
+And remove LUA errors and so on.

 Have fun with this addon